 - Rules related to different types of add-on covers

-- The company has to indemnify the policyholder as per the pre-decided amount insured and depending on the severity of the bodily injury the holder has suffered.
+- In case of an accident the insurance provider indemnifies the insured as per the pre-decided amount and depending on the severity of the bodily injury the holder has suffered

-- In case, the policyholder loses one eye or one limb, then the compensation for the same is 50%.
+- In case, the insured loses one eye or one limb, the insurer will compensate for the same up to 50%.

-However, there are specific terms and conditions which apply to this particular compensation clause as well:
+However, there are specific terms and conditions to be applied while settling a claim:

 - The total liability of the company cannot be more than Rs.
-1 Lakh at one time of processing the claim.
+15 Lakh at one time of processing the claim